ktwwong/KTgames/README.md

 	}
 }
 4. Add item in Favourite List

 You can call this api to add the item to the account.
-Pass the username, and likeItem to the server would save the item that user wanted.
+Pass the `username`, and `likeItem` to the server would save the item that user wanted.
 ```
 {
 	url: "http://127.0.0.1:4242/addfavourlist",